ambika32/Learninggitandgithub/README.md

 # Learninggitandgithub
-This is my git and github Learning repository
+This is my git and github Learning repository.
+Author: Ambika Nandal